tinymce/tinymce-docs/get-started/work-with-plugins.md

 ---
 layout: default
-title: 5.
+title: 05.
 Work With Plugins
 description_short: Learn about TinyMCE's plugin functionality and discover our Top 10 plugins.
 description: TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
 In this section we will show you the power of plugins with several working examples.
-keywords: plugin, top 10
+keywords: plugin
 ---

-The real power of TinyMCE's functionality is in its plugins.
-[Plugins]({{ site.baseurl }}/plugins/) typically extend the default editor functionality or add new functionality.
-For example, the Advanced List (`advlist`) plugin adds extra options to the toolbar's existing list controls, while the Code (`code`) plugin adds an entirely new control.
+For most developers, the real power of TinyMCE's functionality is found in its plugins.
+[Plugins]({{ site.baseurl }}/plugins/) either extend default editor functionality or add new functionality.
+For example, the [Advanced List]({{ site.baseurl }}/plugins/advlist/) plugin adds extra options to the toolbar's existing list controls, while the [Code]({{ site.baseurl }}/plugins/code/) plugin adds entirely new functionality.

 Because most people install TinyMCE via the CDN or by downloading a package, they mistakenly think plugins are part of the TinyMCE "core".
 They're not.
-In fact, if you use the [custom package](http://www.tinymce.com/download/custom_package.php) download option you're able to exclude all of the free plugins built by the TinyMCE team.
+In fact, if you use the [custom package](http://www.tinymce.com/download/custom_package.php) download option you're able to select only the plugins you want or even exclude all of the plugins built by the TinyMCE team.

-In this section of the Getting Started guide we'll show you how easy it is to activate a plugin (assuming you included it in your download package) by highlighting two of the more popular plugins.
+In this section of the Get Started guide we'll show you how easy it is to activate a plugin (assuming you included it in your download package) by highlighting two of the more popular plugins.

 Let's start with a simple code snippet you can paste into an empty `html` file (call it whatever you like, `tinymce.html` works).
 Save the file locally, open it with your web browser and you'll have a basic, local TinyMCE instance up and running.

-> Pro tip: we included the `https://` protocol in the example below because the file is running locally – and not on a server either.
+> Pro tip: we included the `https://` protocol in the example below because the file is running locally and not on a server.
 If you were running this example on a server the script would omit the protocol, like so: `<script src="//tinymce.cachefly.net/4.2/tinymce.min.js"></script>`.

 ```html
 <!DOCTYPE html>